Understanding Child Custody & Visitation

 If either parent does not follow the custody or visitation arrangement an experienced family law attorney can assist in taking the matter to court.
 By undergoing contempt proceedings, the original court order can be enforced.

 Can an Oklahoma custody order be modified?

 Child custody and visitation orders can often be modified due to a job loss, criminal conviction or other incidents that affect parenting.
 Taylor Law Firm, PLLC regularly represents clients in seeking a post decree modification.

 How do I get help?

 Every parent has a right to spend time with the child they love.
 If you are going through a divorce or a separate visitation dispute, enlist the help of an experienced family law attorney to protect your right to visitation.
 An attorney can help you pursue a visitation arrangement that meets your needs.

 At Taylor Law Firm, PLLC we have more than 50 years of combined legal experience handling visitation, child custody and divorce cases.
 We can help you make sure your child has the benefit of having you involved in his or her life as a parent.
-To discuss your visitation case in a free initial consultation, call us at 405-525-2232 or contact us online.
+To discuss your visitation case schedule a consultation, call us at 405-525-2232 or contact us online.
 Our combined experience practicing before judges, we understand how to handle complex legal matters and effectively present a case before the court.